jmmoloney/secret-santa/README.md

    - Optional CSV of pairs of couples attending
    - If missing or blank, skips check that couples do not draw each other

+No other external libraries should be required to run.
+Take a look at the Notes section for other requirements.

 ## Usage
 With your files set up, run the script with the following command.
 Please include a random seed as this will help you re-run the script with the same results should you need to.